 The short answer is: Yes, you can!
 In fact, there are several different ways that you can do this.

-Why would you want to know how to freeze eggs?
+Why would you want to know how to freeze them?

 Well, anytime you have more eggs than you can reasonably eat before they go bad, you might need a way to keep them without them going bad.
 Freezing eggs is a way to preserve your eggs so that they don’t go to waste.